techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 #### <a name="url-rewrites-category"></a>Category URL Rewrites

-Cleaning-Up URL rewrites will be ncessary in most cases and should be activated by setting the flag `clean-up-url-rewrites` to `true`,
+Cleaning-Up URL rewrites will be ncessary in most cases.
+To *deactivate* it, set the flag `clean-up-url-rewrites` to `false`.